JingyiXu404/MCSCNet/README.md

 step 2 and step 3 can be ignored if you only use BSD68\Urban100\Kodak24\McMaster datasets as testsets (Download from our [[Google Drive Link]](https://drive.google.com/drive/folders/1WCs-XR_pxAAsjfTz1cD_Yksrpk4YR-Il?usp=sharing.))

-2. Generate `.npy` test datasets from original test data (see guide in dataset/readme.md).
+2. Generate `.npy` test datasets from original test data (follow the steps in dataset/test_data).

 3. Place the high quality test images in `dataset/test_data/your_folder`.
 For example, `dataset/test_data/gt_BSD68` .
     ```